tutors-sdk/tutors-template/topic-06-panel/topic.md

-Panel Talk + Note
+Panel Talk

-Example of Panel + Note object
+Example of Panel